pjmeyer/lab1-spa/README.md

-# Lab 1 - Singe Page App Hosting on Azure Storage
+# Lab 1 - Single Page App Hosting on Azure Storage

 This lab will walk you through hosting a front-end JavaScript app with Azure Storage.
 This is a cheap and fast way to host self contained, front end assets like React/Angular/Vue apps.